mwong770/Flashcard-Generator/README.md

-**When Flashcard Generator is first run...** the user is given options to play the basic or cloze flashcard game, to make flashcards, or to quit.
+**When Flashcard Generator is first run...** the user is given options to play the basic or cloze flashcard game, or to make flashcards.

 ![screenshot of app](/screenshots/start.png)